History

 Committees and Stakeholders

-The planning and design of the East High streetscape improvements will involve a community engagement process to gather input that will help shape design concepts.
-Two committees will lead the engagement process with ability to explain why decisions were made, and point to milestones in the planning process that led to those decisions.
+The planning and design of the East High streetscape improvements involved the community through an engagement process to gather input that informed design concepts.
+Two committees led the engagement process with the ability to explain why decisions were made, and point to milestones in the planning process that led to those decisions.

 Steering Committee